mpanunto/PanunTools/docs/README_GISSWorkflowAssistant.md

 The main idea behind this tool is that once all feature and attribute edits are made, it reduces the GISS workload down to simply ensuring that IncidentName values are clean.
 It's a lot easier to focus on one thing, rather than having to manually navigate through several processes.

 ### User inputs
-1. Specify Incident Name
+1. Specify Incident Name(s) and IrwinID(s)
-2. Specify Incident IrwinID
-3. Path to Mobile GDB (aka local copy)
+2. Path to Mobile GDB (aka local copy)
-4. Path to Master Incident GDB
-5. Specify Incident GDB Backup directory
-6. Toggle for creating new Master Incident and Backup GDBs
-7. Specify Coordinate System to use for GISAcres and LengthFeet Calculations
+3. Specify Coordinate System to use for GISAcres and LengthFeet Calculations
     - Point feature geometries are always calculated in WGS84
-8. Specify Scratch Directory
+4. Toggle for creating new Master Incident and Backup GDBs
+5. Path to Master Incident GDB
-9. Specify Other IncidentNames to keep in the newly created Master Incident GDB and Backup GDB
+6. Specify Incident GDB Backup directory

 ![screenshot_GISSWorkflowAssistant_1.png](/docs/screenshot_GISSWorkflowAssistant_1.png?raw=true)